phf318/LRU-Simulator/README.md

 ####  Usage

-In a python2 environment, you can also modify parts of the code to run under python3
+In the python2 environment, you can also modify parts of the code to run under python3

 ```
 Usage: